 OUR PEOPLE / Robert Devlin

-Prior to that he spent 22 years at the UN Economic Commission for Latin America and the Caribbean (headquartered in Santiago, Chile), 12 years at the Inter-American Development Bank (IDB), and two and a half years at the Organization of American States.
-He was a member of the ICTSD/World Economic Forum E-15 Expert Group on “Reinvigorating Manufacturing: The New Industrial Policy and the Trade System”.
+He spent 22 years at the UN Economic Commission for Latin America and the Caribbean (headquartered in Santiago, Chile), 12 years at the Inter-American Development Bank (IDB), and two and a half years at the Organization of American States.
+Devlin was an Adjunct Professor for 10 years at the Johns Hopkins School of Advanced International Studies in Washington DC.

 His more recent technical assistance projects have included:

 - Bolivia – support of ministerial governance and coordination

 - Kazakhstan – operational diagnostic of trade-related agencies

 - Panama – evaluation of the National Competiveness Council

 - Mexico – strengthening subnational public-private dialogue